5 key contact center AI features and their benefits What is an abandoned call?

 Seventy-five percent is an average first call resolution rate for most companies.
 This business's FCR of 38% is low.

-Calculating an FCR can get tricky because what constitutes a resolved call may vary among contact centers.
+Calculating an FCR can get tricky because what constitutes a resolved call might vary among contact centers.
 Some of the questions that get raised when determining what calls will be counted as resolved include the following:

 • Who determines if FCR was achieved -- the organization, customer or both?

-• If the customer uses another channel, such as chat or email, to resolve their inquiry after an unresolved phone call does it count as FCR?
+• If the customer uses another channel, such as chat or email, to resolve their inquiry after an unresolved phone call, does it count as FCR?

 • Are outbound callbacks considered an FCR?